Cosmo-Tech/cosmotech-api-javascript-client/docs/OrganizationApi.md

 let apiInstance = new CosmotechApi.OrganizationApi();
 let organizationId = "organizationId_example"; // String | the Organization identifier
-let organizationRole = new CosmotechApi.OrganizationRole(); // OrganizationRole | the new Organization default security.
-apiInstance.setOrganizationDefaultSecurity(organizationId, organizationRole).then((data) => {
+let organizationRole = new CosmotechApi.OrganizationRole(); // OrganizationRole | This change the organization default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the organization. apiInstance.setOrganizationDefaultSecurity(organizationId, organizationRole).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {